-The Socialist, Glasgow, organ of the Socialist Labour Party, treated the work to a largely esting and inspiring, setting forth the outlook and the spirit of the agilator Carlile, whom Aldred looks to as his master in the struggle towards civilisation without superstition and society without misery.
+The Socialist, Glasgow, organ of the Socialist Labour Party, treated the work to a largely esting and inspiring, setting forth the outlook and the spirit of the agitator Carlile, whom Aldred looks to as his master in the struggle towards civilisation without superstition and society without misery.'
 The period in which Carlile lived, the cant and terror which then prevailed, is portrayed vividly in the reproduction of passages from the examinations and cross-examinations of witnesses at a prosecution of a dissenting minister.
 Aldred no doubt had his mind set on the similarity of the methods of the prosecution of those days and those that exist to-day, particularly in relation to his own experiences in the Dock.
 Just to give the reader a taste of the many interesting episodes in the book, the following is quoted from some cross-examining. . .
 From the beginning to the end it is thrilling.
-It gives an quoted from some cross-examining. . . .
+It gives an quoted from some cross-examining. . .
 From the beginning to the end it is thrilling.
 It gives an agitator's spirit, philosophy, persecution and achievement on behalf of the common people.
-To read of Carlite is to read of struggle.
+To read of Carlife is to read of struggle.
 What better book can you read to instil within you that fighting spirit that the Revolution calls from you."

-Labour Party, treated the work to a lengthy review.
+The Socialist, Glasgow, organ of the Socialist Labour Party, treated the work to a lengthy review.
 We quote the following passages:-

-The Salisbury Times, a well-known local paper, founded in 1860 and still going strong, published the following notice of the book:
+The Salisbury Times, a well-known local paper, founded in 1860 and still going strong. published the following notice of the book :

-"An interesting peep into the social life of this country a hundred years ago is given in a book which has just been issued entitled 'Richard Carlile.' which has just been issued entitled 'Richard Carlile.'
+"An interesting peep into the social life of this country a hundred years ago is given in a book which has just been issued entitled 'Richard Carlile.' country a hundred years ago is given in a book, which has just been issued entitled 'Richard Carlile.'
 It deals extensively with the career of that extraordinary but little-known character, who, in defiance of the law, insisted on publishing Thomas Paine's 'Age of Reason.' . . .
 Carlile was the son of an Ashburton cobbler but became a leading figure in the fight for freedom of thought which occurred at the beginning of the nineteenth century.
 The author of this biography, Mr. Guy A. Aldred, has a great admiration for the defiance of the policy of official repression which was displayed. . .
-Another consequence of Carlile's courage was the abolition of the stamping of newspapers. . .
+Another consequence of Carlife's courage was the abolition of the stamping of newspapers. . .
 This is only a little book, but it will bring the curious into the company of a number of very outstanding characters in very tempestuous times.
-To their boldness and pertinacity, whatever one may think of the views expressed, the freedom of the Press of to-day is largely due." the freedom of the Press of to-day is largely due.
+To their boldness and pertinacity, whatever one may think of the views expressed, the freedom of the Press of to-day is largely due.''

-Common Cause, Sydney, N.S.W., Australia, reviewed the book and emphasised the social aspects of the struggle, as follows:-
+Common Cause, Sydney, N.S.W., Australia, reviewed the book and emphasised the social aspects of the struggle, as follows :- reviewed the book and emphasised the social aspects of the struggle, as follows:-